Hey, I’m Charlie Hoehn.

 In July 2015, I released my first online course.
 The course is designed for anyone who wants to make a living doing meaningful, fulfilling work.
 The course is intended to help people who are struggling to find their path, those who feel stuck, and aren’t having luck with spamming out their resumes and cover letters.

 In May of 2013, I published a lengthy post called How I Cured My Anxiety.
 Within two weeks, the post was read and shared by tens of thousands of people.
 I received hundreds of messages from anxiety sufferers all over the world.
-The article shot up to the #1 position on Google for the search phrase “cure anxiety” – right above Oprah.com.
+For the past few years, my article has been the #1 result on Google for the search “cure anxiety” – right above Oprah.com.

 For three years, I was Tim Ferriss’ protégé and “Director of Special Projects.”
 I had the good fortune of helping him edit and market The 4-Hour Body.
 The book went on to sell more than 775,000 copies in North America, it hit #1 on the New York Times and Amazon.com bestseller lists, and is still in the top 10 most highlighted books on Amazon.

 For the pre-launch, I was the producer and strategist for The Land Rush campaign, which resulted in more than 15,000 copies of the book being sold in 72 hours.
 I was also the primary point of contact for more than 10,000 customers and dozens of sponsors.